How it works

 When the bill names a facility, we resolve its name and address against the NPPES NPI Registry (the public registry of all U.S. healthcare providers maintained by CMS).
 Resolving the National Provider Identifier (NPI) lets us look up the hospital’s specific HPT file (rather than relying on a national average), and lets us identify whether the facility is an IRS §501(c)(3) nonprofit — relevant because nonprofit hospitals are required by ACA §501(r) to have a published Financial Assistance Policy.

-• Medicare— CMS Physician Fee Schedule national-average benchmark, GPCI-adjusted by state when the bill identifies the facility’s location.
+• Medicare reimbursement — CMS Physician Fee Schedule benchmark, GPCI-adjusted by state when the bill identifies the facility’s location.
+The federal-rate floor for comparison.

 Locality Adjustment (GPCI)